Help arrives to battle wildfire in Washington state near Columbia River Gorge - KTVZ

 The fire’s cause remains under investigation.

-A separate brush fire that started Tuesday afternoon was also threatening homes and prompting evacuations near the western Washington city of Shelton.
-More than 200 homes were under evacuation notices and a shelter was set up at a Shelton middle school.
-It was not immediately known what caused the fire.
+A separate brush fire that started Tuesday afternoon also threatened homes and prompted evacuations near the western Washington city of Shelton.
+More than 200 homes were under evacuation notices overnight and a shelter was set up at a Shelton middle school.

-State fire assistance has been mobilized to work to contain it.
-A strike team, air resources and State Fire Marshall’s Office personnel were responding.
+The Mason County Sheriff’s Office said Wednesday on Facebook that mandatory evacuations would be lowered at noon and that those people could return home but they should be ready to leave at a moment’s notice.

+The McEwan Fire had burned 257 acres (104 hectares) and was 100% lined by heavy equipment but not yet contained, DNR fire officials said on Twitter.
+Crews will strengthen the fire lines Wednesday in order to contain it, officials said.
+Tuesday’s use of fire retardant from the air was critical in stopping the blaze’s forward progression, state officials said.